Vaccines that Protect Against Infectious Respiratory Diseases

 • COVID-19 – to protect against severe COVID-19 illness

-• Influenza – to protect against season flu each year
+• Influenza – to protect against seasonal flu each year

 • Pneumococcal pneumonia – to protect against the most common type of bacterial pneumonia

-• RSV – to protect against severe RSV illness in adults 60+
+• RSV – to protect against severe RSV illness in adults ages 60 or older

 • Tdap – to protect against tetanus, diphtheria and pertussis (whooping cough)